Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Proof of the bilinear estimates for rough Hamiltonian flows

 \emph{Congruence of position:}

 \emph{Conservation of momentum:}

-To prove the above two statements, we argue by contradiction and suppose that the congruence of position or conservation of momenta fails at one time $t \in I_{t,q}$.
+To prove the above two statements, we argue by contradiction and suppose that the congruence of position or conservation of momentum fails at one time $t \in I_{t,q}$.
 For this time-slice, we have

-We shall see that in this case the identities are violated for all times $t \in I_{t,q}$.
+We shall see that in this case we find \eqref{eq:InessentialCubeSlice} for all times $t \in I_{t,q}$.
 But then the contribution over the whole cube becomes negligible.
 Here we use that position and momentum are not significantly changing over $q$.
 This can be justified by linearizing the Hamiltonian flow on $q$.

 \begin{lemma} For $t \in I_{t,q}$ we have

 In particular, if \eqref{eq:CongruencePosition} or \eqref{eq:MomentumConservation} are violated, then it holds

 \end{lemma} \begin{proof} Suppose $t_q = 0$ to ease notation.
 We have by Taylor expansion: